 Initially, Soylent only launched Soylent Drink Original, Cacao and Soylent Cafe Mocha.
 Only the latter is somehow a unique flavour, and still YFood and Saturo do have coffee flavoured drinks.
 At a price of £3.33 per 400kcal bottle, this was just another drink.

 Nevertheless, I underestimated the power of marketing.
-YFood is primarily focused in Germany, Saturo has been fairly quiet and Mana is fairly inactive in the UK (focusing on East Europe, instead).
+YFood is primarily focused in Germany, Saturo has been fairly quiet and Mana is fairly inactive in the UK (focusing on Central Europe, instead).
 With an UK based marketing agency, Soylent was the only brand (before Feed. opened the UK team) with the sole focus of selling their product to the UK customers.

 Many of which were probably unaware of the meal replacement market or the different options besides Huel, hence allowing Soylent to get a share.
+On top of that I must admit that it is one of the best tasting RTDs.

 Half-Assed Commitment, Perhaps Not so Half-Assed